box/spout/README.md

 ### Configuring the CSV reader and writer

-It is possible to configure the both the CSV reader and writer to specify the field separator as well as the field enclosure:
+It is possible to configure both the CSV reader and writer to specify the field separator as well as the field enclosure:
 ```php
 use Box\Spout\Reader\ReaderFactory;
 use Box\Spout\Common\Type;